Elizabeth Charlotte (Liselotte) of the Palatinate, Duchess of Orléans

 Due to the situation with her parents, five-year-old Liselotte was sent off to Hanover to live with her paternal aunt Sophia of the Palatinate, wife of Ernst August, Elector of Hanover, and the mother of the future King George I of Great Britain.
 Liselotte considered the seven years she lived in Hanover as the happiest years of her life.
 While living with her aunt, Liselotte was educated by Gottfried Leibniz, one of the most important mathematicians and natural philosophers of the Age of Enlightenment.
 Leibniz served the House of Hanover as a historian, political adviser, and librarian.
 Liselotte visited her paternal grandmother, born Elizabeth Stuart, in The Hague in the Dutch Republic and got to know her second cousin Willem III, Prince of Orange, later King William III of England.
 As a young girl, Liselotte hoped to marry her cousin Willem.

-In 1662, Liselotte moved back to Heidelberg and lived with her father, brother, stepmother, and her half-siblings.
-She did develop relationships with her half-siblings.
+In 1662, Liselotte moved back to Heidelberg and lived with her father, brother, stepmother, and half-siblings.
+She developed relationships with her half-siblings.
 Liselotte corresponded with several of her half-sisters after her marriage.
 Her half-brother Karl Moritz was her favorite and he visited her several times at the French court after her marriage.

 Liselotte in 1670; Credit – Wikipedia